DrBoolean/pointfree-fantasy/README.md

 u.map(compose(f, g)) == u.map(g).map(f)
 ```

-We want to avoid mentioning that u, too!
+This is neater, but we also want to avoid mentioning that u!
 We want to speak of standalone functions, not methods, and so we provide a map function that's NOT defined on Array.prototype.
 Here's why:

 If you have a function that works on a single value and you want to transform it to work on some functor, say Array, you can call map on your function like this: `map(f)`